djuara-rbz/tt_spi_pwm/docs/info.md

 ![alt text](https://github.com/djuara-rbz/tt_spi_pwm/blob/main/docs/block_diagram.JPG?raw=true)

 The design contain 8 registers that can be accessed by the two SPI interfaces.
-With these registers user can control PWM generator, allowing control of time on and cyle time.
+With these registers user can control PWM generator, allowing control of time on and cycle time.
 Also there are 8 IOs that can be set as inputs or outputs.

 If two SPI writes occurs at the same time, SPI_CLK prevails over SPI_SAMPLED.

+### Configuration example

+#### PWM

+Configuration of PWM is based on system clk.
+Registers to be configured are TICKS_ON and TICKS_CYCLE, which is basically the number of ticks of system clk the pwm signal is on and the period.

+So assuming a system clk of 50 MHz, if we want to obtain a PWM signal with period 1 ms and duty cycle of 33%:

+We need to calculate the number of clk ticks that are in 1 ms:

+cycle_ticks = T / T_clk = 1 ms / (1 / 50 MHz) = 50 MHz * 1 ms = 50000 ticks

+And now calculate the number of clk ticks the signal is on:

+on_ticks = cycle_ticks * duty_cycle = 50000 * 0.33 = 16500 ticks

+So configuring the registers with these values, and activating PWM (through external signal or register)

+#### IOs

+In order to use the IOs, we just need to configure the IO_DIR register in order to set the pin as input or output.

+Then, if it is an input, just read the IO_VALUE register, and if it is an output, just write the desired value to the IO_VALUE register.

 ### Ports